-In Exercises 7.36-7.37, we introduced Simpletron Machine Language (SML), and you implemented a Simpletron computer simulator to execute SML programs.
-In Exercises 21.31-21.35, we build a compiler that converts programs written in a high-level programming language to SML.
+In Exercises 8.15-8.17, we introduced Simpletron Machine Language (SML) and you implemented a Simpletron computer simulator to execute programs written in SML.
+In this section, we build a compiler that converts programs written in a high-level programming language to SML.
 This section "ties" together the entire programming process.
-You'll write programs in this new high-level language, compile them on the compiler you build and run them on the simulator you built in Exercise 7.37.
+You'll write programs in this new high-level language, compile these programs on the compiler you build and run them on the simulator you built in Exercise 8.17.
 You should make every effort to implement your compiler in an object-oriented manner.
-[Instructor Note: No solutions are provided for these exercises.]

-21.31 (The Simple Language) Before we begin building the compiler, we discuss a simple, yet powerful high-level language similar to early versions of the popular language BASIC.
+19.29 (The Simple Language) Before we begin building the compiler, we discuss a simple, yet powerful, high-level language similar to early versions of the popular language BASIC.
 We call the language Simple.
 Every Simple statement consists of a line number and a Simple instruction.
 Line numbers must appear in ascending order.
-Each instruction begins with one of the following Simple commands: rem, input, let, print, goto, if/goto or end (see Fig. 21.22).
+Each instruction begins with one of the following Simple commands: rem, input, let, print, goto, if...goto and end (see Fig. 19.26).
 All commands except end can be used repeatedly.
-Simple evaluates only integer expressions using the +, -, and / operators.
-These operators have the same precedence as in Java.
+Simple evaluates only integer expressions using the +, -, \ and / operators.
+These operators have the same precedence as in C++.
 Parentheses can be used to change the order of evaluation of an expression.

 Our Simple compiler recognizes only lowercase letters.
-All characters in a Simple file should be lowercase.
-(Uppercase letters result in a syntax error unless they appear in a rem statement, in which case they are ignored.)
+All characters in a Simple file should be lowercase (uppercase letters result in a syntax error unless they appear in a rem statement, in which case they are ignored).
 A variable name is a single letter.
 Simple does not allow descriptive variable names, so variables should be explained in remarks to indicate their use in a program.
 Simple uses only integer variables.
-Simple does not have variable declarations-merely mentioning a variable name in a program causes the variable to be declared and initialized to zero.
-The syntax of Simple does not allow string manipulation (reading a string, writing a string, comparing strings, and so on).
+Simple does not have variable declarations-merely mentioning a variable name in a program causes the variable to be declared and initialized to zero automatically.
+The syntax of Simple does not allow string manipulation (reading a string, writing a string, comparing strings, etc.).
 If a string is encountered in a Simple program (after a command other than rem), the compiler generates a syntax error.
-The first version of our compiler assumes that Simple programs are entered correctly.
-Exercise 21.34 asks the reader to modify the compiler to perform syntax error checking.
+The first version of our compiler will assume that Simple programs are entered correctly.
+Exercise 19.32 asks the student to modify the compiler to perform syntax error checking.

-Command Example statement Description rem 50 rem this is a remark Any text following the command rem is for documentation purposes only and is ignored by the compiler. input 30 input x Display a question mark to prompt the user to enter an integer.
-Read that integer from the keyboard and store the integer in x. let 80 let u = 4 (j - 56) Assign u the value of 4 (j - 56).
-Note that an arbitrarily complex expression can appear to the right of the equal sign. print 10 print w Display the value of w. goto 70 goto 45 Transfer program control to line 45. if/goto 35 if i == z goto 80 Compare i and z for equality and transfer program control to line 80 if the condition is true; otherwise, continue execution with the next statement. end 99 end Terminate program execution.
+Command Example statement Description rem 50 rem this is a remark Text following rem is for documentation pur- poses and is ignored by the compiler. input 30 input x Display a question mark to prompt the user to enter an integer.
+Read that integer from the key- board, and store the integer in x. let 80 let u = 4 (j - 56) Assign u the value of 4 (j - 56).
+Note that an arbitrarily complex expression can appear to the right of the equals sign. print 10 print w Display the value of w. goto 70 goto 45 Transfer program control to line 45. ifgoto 35 if i == z goto 80 Compare i and z for equality and transfer con- trol to line 80 if the condition is true; otherwise, continue execution with the next statement. end 99 end Terminate program execution.

-Fig. 21.22 | Simple commands.
+Fig. 19.26 Simple commands.

-Simple uses the conditional if/goto and unconditional goto statements to alter the flow of control during program execution.
-If the condition in the if/goto statement is true, control is transferred to a specific line of the program.
-The following relational and equality operators are valid in an if/goto statement: <, >, <=, >=, == or !=.
-The precedence of these operators is the same as in Java.
+Simple uses the conditional if...goto statement and the unconditional goto statement to alter the flow of control during program execution.
+If the condition in the if...goto statement is true, control is transferred to a specific line of the program.
+The following relational and equality operators are valid in an if...goto statement: <, >, <=, >=, == and !=.
+The precedence of these operators is the same as in C++.